adrian88888888/AHK-Virtual-Desktop-Library/README.md

 # Installation:
 Note: This DLL and library works only on 64 bit Windows 10 and it was tested with 1809 build 17663<br/>
-1. you probably need [VS 2017 runtimes vc_redist.x64.exe and/or vc_redist.x86.exe](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads "VS 2017 runtimes vc_redist.x64.exe and/or vc_redist.x86.exe"), if they are not installed already
+1. You probably need [VS 2017 runtimes vc_redist.x64.exe and/or vc_redist.x86.exe](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads "VS 2017 runtimes vc_redist.x64.exe and/or vc_redist.x86.exe") if they are not installed already
 2. Download all the files
 3. Does not matter where you put them, but the files have to be in the SAME folder
 4. Then include in your script the ahk library like this: